-This article appears in the June Issue of VICE Magazine.
+This short story appears in the June 2015 Fiction Issue of VICE Magazine.

 "This suit will be your costume."
 Lao Ting pointed to the black skirt and jacket hanging from the coat rack in the corner of his office.
 "You will tell people you are the vice president of the company.
 They may see you as a sex object, and this will be advantageous in business negotiations.
 I have noticed that American businessmen are very easy to manipulate.
 Has anyone ever told you that you resemble Christie Brinkley, the American supermodel of the nineteen eighties?"